There are a number of reasons why an organisation might consider outsourcing its HR function – or at least certain aspects of it.

 This tailoring shouldn’t just be limited to deciding on what aspects of HR you need help with.
 It should also apply to how that help is provided – phone, on-site as required, on-site as scheduled.
 And the tailoring can extend further to a financial model that works best for you – be that per use and/or retainer.

-You may indeed simply want an experienced consultant on site on an interim basis.
+You may indeed simply want an experienced consultant on-site on an interim basis.
 This flexibility could be optimal in certain circumstances.
 Firstly it allows you to tap into their extensive experience in dealing with complex but close-ended issues.
 Secondly, it allows you to have them train your own staff to boost your in-house capability.
-In both scenarios, you avoid a long-term financial commitment.
+In both scenarios, you avoid long-term financial commitment.

 Some organisations may fear the loss of control when outsourcing their HR function.
 Potential providers should be mindful of this.
 If they’re not then that’s another alarm bell.
 But you need not outsource your entire HR function.
 You could retain an in-house function –the in-house function can manage the provider – while also now being able to devote some time to higher-gain activities, for example, focusing more on strategy.

 Another aspect of HR to consider retaining in-house is performance management.
 Strategy and performance management are core to organisations.
 Other aspects of HR lend themselves more to outsourcing, for example, the management of workplace investigations, recruitment and dispute management and resolution services.
-(See here for a more extensive list.)
 Another useful approach in deciding what aspects of HR to retain in-house is to “identify the things that HR does to increase the value of the humans within the company and keep that in house”.

 If you are considering outsourcing, it can be beneficial to the outsourcing process for the in-house HR people to be involved in the selection process and in the management of the relationship with the provider.
 They can help ensure a cultural fit during provider selection.
 They are also best positioned to know what the knowledge gaps are that need to be filled.
 Their ongoing involvement can also help engender trust between the organisation and the provider.

-To explore whether or not outsourcing or an interim HR resource might be of benefit to your organisation, call Mary Cullen, Patrick Foley, Keith Connolly or Liam Barton on 056 770 1060 or email email@example.com.
+To explore whether or not outsourcing or an interim HR resource might be of benefit to your organisation, call Mary Cullen or Liam Barton on 056 770 1060 or email firstname.lastname@example.org.